huaweicloud/terraform-provider-huaweicloud/website/docs/r/images_image_v2.html.markdown

 * `min_disk_gb` - See Argument Reference above.
 * `min_ram_mb` - See Argument Reference above.
 * `name` - See Argument Reference above.
-* `owner` - The id of the openstack user who owns the image.
+* `owner` - The id of the huaweicloud user who owns the image.
 * `properties` - See Argument Reference above.
 * `protected` - See Argument Reference above.
 * `region` - See Argument Reference above.